 - a.
 Scope of Services: Services use an integrated multi-disciplinary team approach, based on a modified Assertive Community Treatment (ACT) model of care.
 Services include outreach and engagement, case management, outpatient mental health services, including services for individuals with co-occurring mental health and alcohol and other drug problems, crisis intervention, medication support, housing support, flexible funds, vocational services, educational services, and recreational and social activities.
 Anka staff are available to consumers on a 24/7 basis. - b.
-Target Population: Adults between the ages of 26 to 59 in Central County who are diagnosed with a serious mental illness, are at or below 300% of the federally defined poverty level, and are uninsured or receive Medi-Cal benefits. - c.
+Target Population: Adults in Central County who are diagnosed with a serious mental illness, are at or below 300% of the federally defined poverty level, and are uninsured or receive Medi-Cal benefits. - c.
 Payment Limit: \$791,751 - d.
-Number served: In FY15/16 Anka Central FSP served 70 individuals. - e.
-Outcomes: Below are the FY 15/16 outcomes for Anka Central FSP. - Increase in incidence of psychiatric crisis - Reduction of the incidence of restriction
+Number served: In FY 16/17 Anka Central FSP served 60 individuals. - e.
+Outcomes: Below are the FY 16/17 outcomes for Anka Central FSP. - Reduction in incidence of psychiatric crisis - Reduction of the incidence of restriction

-Table 1.
-Pre- and post-enrollment utilization rates for 70 Anka Central FSP participants enrolled in the FSP program during FY 15-16
+Pre- and post-enrollment utilization rates for 60 Anka Central FSP participants enrolled in the FSP program during FY 16-17

 No. pre- enrollment No. post- enrollment Rate pre- enrollment Rate post- enrollment %change

-PES episodes 239 277 0.315 0.354 +12.3

-Inpatient episodes 46 36 0.065 0.046 -29.2

-Inpatient days 593 530 0.773 0.651 -15.7

-!
+PES episodes 177 173 0.280 0.270 -3.57

+Inpatient episodes 42 28 0.067 0.044 -34.3

+Inpatient days 787 934 1.156 1.328 +14.9

 ^{} Data on service utilization were collected from the county's internal billing system, PSP.
 To assess the effect of FSP enrollment on PES presentations and inpatient episodes, this methodology compares clients' monthly rates of service utilization pre-enrollment to clients' post-enrollment service utilization rates.
-Using PES usage as an example, the calculations used to assess pre-and post-enrollment utilization rates can be expressed as:

-(No. of PES episodes during pre- enrollment period)/ (No. of months in preenrollment period) =Pre-enrollment monthly PES utilization rate

-(No. of PES episodes during post-enrollment period)/ (No. of months in post-enrollment period) =Post-enrollment monthly PES utilization rate
+Using PES usage as an example, the calculations used to assess pre- and post-enrollment utilization rates can be expressed as: (No. of PES episodes during pre- enrollment period)/ (No. of months in pre-enrollment period) = Pre-enrollment monthly PES utilization rate (No. of PES episodes during post-enrollment period)/ (No. of months in post-enrollment period) = Post-enrollment monthly PES utilization rate